Arganox/arganox.github.io/_posts/2016-08-15-Installing-ESXi-6.0-with-less-then-4GB-RAM.md

 So here is how to circumvent this error:

-During install, when you receive the MOMORY_SIZE ERROR press ALT+F1 to access the shell.
+During install, when you receive the MEMORY_SIZE ERROR press ALT+F1 to access the shell.

 Next we log in as root with a blank password.
 Once we're logged in as root perform the following commands: